Umm Qais: Gadara and the Golan

 Ajloun is located about 75 kilometers northwest of Amman.
 Whether you are more into culture or nature, Ajloun offers something for everyone.
 Visit Qala’at ar-Rabad, better known as Ajloun castle.
 Learn about its long and interesting history and enjoy the fabulous views over the surrounding valleys.
 Ajloun Forest Reserve a small (13 sq km) reserve that was established by the Royal Society for the Conservation of Nature, RSCN.
 Their main goal is to protect this rare woodland with oak, carob, pistachio, and strawberry trees.
 RSCN offers seven hikes between 2 and 18 kilometers in this area.

 Azraq: castle, wetland, and wildlife reserve

 Azraq is located about 100 kilometers east of Amman.
 Qasr al-Azraq is the former headquarter of the famous British army officer Lawrence of Arabia.
 Visit the castle and imagine how Lawrence lived here in the winter of 1917-1918.
 Close by is the small Azraq wetland reserve.
 The wetland is an excellent place for birdwatchers.
 South of Azraq, you can find the Shaumari Wildlife Reserve.
 It is home to some of the rarest species of animals in the Middle East.
 Such as the Orxy, species of Gazelles, and the Persian Onagers.
-Have a look at the RSCN brochure ‘Explore Shaumari‘ for more information.
+Check out the website of the Wild Jordan for more information.